 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in New Mexico
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in New Mexico

-To become a teacher in New Mexico, you will need at least a Bachelor's Degree.
+To become a teacher in New Mexico, the state Public Education Department requires teacher candidates to hold a bachelor's in education or teaching at minimum.
 In addition, you must complete a teacher preparation program that is approved by the New Mexico Board of Education.
 While in the teacher preparation program, your studies will focus on the subjects or level you want to teach.

-If you are just starting out on your college career, then you are likely to be enrolled in a blended or joint program.
-This means that the program you choose will likely provide you with both a Bachelor's Degree and a teacher preparation program.
-Contact a school representative or advisor if you do not have a Bachelor's degree yet, so that you can make sure to enter the correct program.
+If you are just starting out on your college career, then you are likely to be enrolled in a blended, or joint program.
+This means that the program you choose will likely provide you with both a bachelor's in education and a teacher preparation program.
+Contact a school representative or advisor if you do not have a bachelor's degree yet, so that you can make sure to enter the correct program.

 Complete a Teacher Preparation Program